 About 1-3% of all infants and children have a condition called vesicoureteral reflux (VUR), which means some of their urine flows in the wrong direction after entering the bladder.

-The urine flows up toward the kidneys and can increase their chance of developing a urinary tract infection (UTI).
+Some of the urine flows back up toward the kidneys and can increase the chance of developing a urinary tract infection (UTI).

 What causes VUR in children?

 Most children who have VUR are born with it, and doctors aren't sure of the cause.
 It appears to happen by chance.
 Researchers are studying inherited or genetic factors (conditions the children are born with) that may be the cause.

 A child's urinary tract is usually a one-way street (see pictures below).
 The urine flows down from each kidney through tubes called ureters.
 The ureters enter the bladder through a tunnel of bladder muscle that creates special one-way valves to prevent urine from going back up into the kidneys.
 The urine in the bladder travels out of the body through another tube called the urethra.